 And we’ve all heard the etiquette around colour; white/ivory is reserved for the bride and black is best avoided for daytime dos.
 But we’re not complete sticklers to the rules!
 We think black with a dash of colour can be fabulously sophisticated in winter, and there’s no harm in adding creamy touches with light shoes and accessories.

-The best palettes to pick from for this time of year are the wintery hues of plum, forest green and midnight blue.
+The best palettes to pick from for this time of year are the wintery hues of plum, emerald green and midnight blue.
 Add some razzle dazzle to these pared-down tones with punchy prints, dazzling embellishments and party-perfect heels.

 Champagne, something blue, drunken uncles – some things never go out of style when it comes to weddings.
 But there are some traditions that have failed to stand the test of time and simply fell flat at the feet of frantic brides-to-be.
 No more bouquet tossing or garter retrieving, new trends and traditions have jostled for place and found preference among modern couples.